BF3RM/VextPack/README.md

 ```

 ## Usage
+When installing VextPack it will automatically download the latest vuicc.exe, so you don't have to download it.
-VextPack is just a regular Webpack plugin and can be used as follows:
+Using VextPack is simple, it is just a regular Webpack plugin and can be used as follows:
 ```js
 // webpack.config.js
 const { VextPackPlugin } = require('vextpack');